AndrewSmithDev/component-object-model/README.md

 - When the form is filled with valid data, the `onSubmit` function is called with the form data.
 - When the form is filled with invalid data, the `onSubmit` function is not called.
-- An error message is displayed when the email field is left empty.
-- An error message is displayed when the password field is left empty.
-- An error message is displayed when the confirmation password field is left empty.
+- An error message is displayed when the email and password fields are left empty.
 - An error message is displayed when the password is less than 8 characters.
-- An error message is displayed when the passwords do not match.

 ```tsx
 import { cleanup } from "@testing-library/react";